FAQ: Who is this guy?

 and security rules, but regulations and practices in other industries that affect

-healthcare.
 Little did he know where that would lead once he started traveling

 down that road.